JerryI/Mathematica-ThreeJS-graphics-engine/README.md

 [See](https://jerryi.github.io/Mathematica-ThreeJS-graphics-engine/)

 ----------
-## This project is a part of a bigger one [Wolfram Engine JS Frontend](https://github.com/JerryI/wolfram-js-frontend)
+## This project was merged to [Wolfram Engine JS Frontend](https://github.com/JerryI/wolfram-js-frontend)
+no more updates in this branch is expected
 ----------

 ## Usage